citrez/Everything-I-Know/command_line.md

 # Command Line

+## Navigation

+Clean up the line: You can use Ctrl+U to clear up to the beginning.
+Clean up the line: Ctrl+E Ctrl+U to wipe the current line in the terminal Clean up the line: Ctrl+A Ctrl+K to wipe the current line in the terminal Cancel the current command/line: Ctrl+C.
+Recall the deleted command: Ctrl+Y (then Alt+Y)
+Go to beginning of the line: Ctrl+A
+Go to end of the line: Ctrl+E
+Remove the forward words for example, if you are middle of the command: Ctrl+K Remove characters on the left, until the beginning of the word: Ctrl+W To clear your entire command prompt: Ctrl + L
+Toggle between the start of line and current cursor position: Ctrl + XX

+[Bash One liners](https://www.bashoneliners.com/oneliners/popular/).
+This is a site for bash one liners.

 [good guide for customising command line](https://medium.com/@nikitavoloboev/pretty-and-fast-shell-97ea870f2805) see his github page as well, .dotfiles for his full setup.

 [Command Line commands reference](https://ss64.com/).
 Superb, has a resource specifically for macOS.
 Simple layout with the available commands and the options.